billuo/DIPDeblur/README.md

     * SSEQ
     * Liu et al.

+**TODO: Only a few of them works!
+Fix them (refer to IQM/README.txt for details)**

 For its usage, refer to in-source documentation in 'IQM/iqm\*.m'.

-Note the list of quality metrics supported here is the superset *(not yet)* of that compared in:
+Note the list of quality metrics supported here is the superset of that compared in:

 *Wei-Sheng Lai, Jia-Bin Huang, Zhe Hu, Narendra Ahuja, and Ming-Hsuan Yang, A Comparative Study for Single Image Blind Deblurring, IEEE Conference on Computer Vision and Pattern Recognition, 2016.*